hpcc-systems/DataMgmt/README.md

 by keying off of the index's full path.
 Some versions of HPCC do not correctly manage that cached information (specifically, cached information is not always deleted in a timely manner).
-If a query references an index file with a certain name, then that index file is deleted and recreated with the same name (updating the Roxie query at each step), then you might see an error like the following the next time you execute the query:
+If a query references an index file with a certain name, and then that index file is deleted and recreated with the same name (updating the Roxie query at each step), you might then see an error like the following the next time you execute the query:

 	Error:    System error: -1: Graph graph1[1], detach: Cannot remove file testing::index_cache::idx as owned by SuperFile(s): testing::index_cache (0, 0), -1,